Helping You Manage Your Health

 Do you or a loved one need assistance in understanding and managing your chronic disease?
 Chronic Care Management (CCM) is a whole new approach to health care.
 It is designed to help you improve your health by simplifying your care and providing increased support to manage two or more chronic conditions.

-While patients work with primary care providers to manage medications and therapies, St. Margaret’s Hospital Care Coordinator Program provides additional support at home so that patients can thrive in their homes.
+While patients work with primary care providers to manage medications and therapies, the St. Margaret’s Health Care Coordinator Program provides additional support at home so that patients can thrive in their homes.

 What are Care Coordinators?